 Last Train to Clarksville is a song written by songwriting duo Boyce and Hart and originally recorded by The Monkees in 1966.
 The song features lead vocals by Monkees member Micky Dolenz and became the band's debut single, reaching number one on the Billboard Hot 100 chart in November of that year.

-The song's success helped launch The Monkees' career, and they went on to become one of the most popular bands of the era.
 "Last Train to Clarksville" has been covered by numerous artists over the years, and has been featured in a variety of films, television shows, and commercials.
-It remains a beloved classic of the 1960s and a testament to the enduring appeal of The Monkees' music.

-• Rhythm = root down root up down up and repeat with a built in riff
+For rhythm play a root down root up down up and repeat with a built in riff but no lead.
+In standard tuning with the chords G, D7, C7 and F.

 Papa Gene's Blues is a song written by Michael Nesmith of The Monkees, and was included on their 1966 self-titled debut album.
 The song features Nesmith on lead vocals and acoustic guitar.